benzhe/On-Screen-Ruler/on screen ruler/ReadMe.txt

 3. Both setting above will be saved after first correction£¨so just click OK to pass when using again.

-4. The Chinese "–ﬁ∏ƒ”Ô—‘" in Right Click Menu means change the language to Chinese, maybe you do not need this feature :-)

-That's all I think you need to know about this on screen ruler.
+That's all you need to know about this on screen ruler.
 If you are confused by some feature, just feel free to send me feedback.
 My email is ben304zhe@gmail.com.
 And you can just leave a comment below.

-In the end, as you can see, this tool is totally free, and i am just a college student in china and receive nothing for making this tool.
-So if you like this tool, please support me by making a small donation.
-Thanks :D